alphalon/kotlin-scripting/README.md

 ko -e <command>
 ```

-This uses the same search resolution as executing a script (partial command matching applies) and opens the discovered script using the editor specified by either of the `VISUAL` or `EDITOR` environment variables.
+This uses the same search resolution as executing a script (partial command matching applies) and opens the discovered script using the editor specified by either of the `KO_EDITOR`, `VISUAL`, or `EDITOR` environment variables.

 Alternatively, `ko --idea <command>` leverages kscript to create a temporary project and edit the file using IntelliJ IDEA.